Grant support at GPH

 Hands-on services for students include individual appointments for help with all types of academic writing, including grant applications, and workshops on academic writing, such as writing a popular science summary.

-Despite KIB’s focus on students for the abovementioned services, all KI researchers can benefit from reviewing KIB’s academic language guidelines and popular science writing resources.
+KIB does offer a series of workshops on various topics for doctoral students and researchers through KIB Talks.
+All KI researchers can benefit from reviewing KIB’s academic language guidelines and popular science writing resources.

 Additionally, the summarized tips from GPH’s own popular science workshop can be helpful to read through before writing a popular science summary.